Copy First, Translate Later: Interpreting Translation Dynamics in Multilingual Pretraining: Interpretability Methods

 We use logit lens \cite{nostalgebraist2020logitlens} to analyze the representation of concepts in our nine languages at different layers and checkpoints.
 This method projects intermediate hidden states into the vocabulary space by passing the last token's activation from each layer through the model's final normalization, unembedding, and log softmax.
 For multi-token words, we utilize teacher forcing: we sequentially append the ground-truth tokens of a candidate word to the context and extract the intermediate log probability for each successive token.
 We normalize the sum of these log probabilities by length to compare candidates.

-\paragraph{Multilingual Analysis} To apply logit lens to a concept (\cref{sec:data-wlt}) while accounting for its lexical variation, we evaluate all its synonyms and use the one with the highest score at the final layer.
-Although a prompt specifies a single target translation direction (e.g., English to German), we repeat the process to extract the concept's score across all nine languages.
-This lets us track layer-wise scores for a concept across the model and compare relative language-(in)dependent trends. \paragraph{Copy vs. Translate Analysis} To analyze how target (translation) and source (copy) candidates compete over layers, we define the translation-over-copy margin: $m_L=\log p_L(w_\text{tgt})-\log p_L(w_\text{src})$ where $w_\text{tgt}$ is the translation candidate, $w_\text{src}$ the copy candidate and $\log p_L(w)$ the (normalized) log probability of a word at layer $L$, as well as its layer-wise difference $\Delta m_{L\to L+1}=m_{L+1}-m_{L}$.
+\paragraph{Multilingual Analysis} We apply logit lens to each concept (\cref{sec:data-wlt}).
+To account for lexical variation we evaluate all synonyms and select the highest-scoring one at the final layer.
+Although each prompt specifies a single target translation direction (e.g., English to German), we repeat the process for all nine languages, which yields the concept's score for each language.
+This lets us track layer-wise scores for a concept across the model and compare relative language-(in)dependent trends. \paragraph{Copy vs.\ Translate Analysis} To analyze how target (translation) and source (copy) candidates compete over layers, we define the translation-over-copy margin: $m_L=\log p_L(w_\text{tgt})-\log p_L(w_\text{src})$ where $w_\text{tgt}$ is the translation candidate, $w_\text{src}$ the copy candidate and $\log p_L(w)$ the (normalized) log probability of a word at layer $L$, as well as its layer-wise difference $\Delta m_{L\to L+1}=m_{L+1}-m_{L}$.
 A negative $\Delta m_{L\to L+1}$ indicates a layer transition where the source word is preferred over the target word\textemdash we refer to such transitions as \emph{copy promoting}.
 Conversely, a positive $\Delta m_{L\to L+1}$ indicates that the transition is \emph{translation promoting}.